EmiliaWiehe/Tetris/README.md

 - start from higher level
 - highscore
 - music volume
+- extra sound for landing, when hold was used

 ## Questions:
 - how much compared to original tetris
 - what should be in the class and what in main

+## readme
+- how to play
+- what is required to do so

 ## Project Documentation (~2 pages):
 First of all: don’t confuse this with the documentation in your code.
 You should write your